RWAX (RWAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 RWAX Historical Price

-According to the latest data gathered on RWAX live price page, the current price of RWAX is 0.088716USD.
-The circulating supply of RWAX(RWAX) is 16.36M RWAX , giving it a market capitalization of $1.45M.
+According to the latest data gathered on RWAX live price page, the current price of RWAX is 0.078933USD.
+The circulating supply of RWAX(RWAX) is 16.36M RWAX , giving it a market capitalization of $1.29M.

 The RWAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of RWAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.